bachacon/CIS-3330---Machine-Learning-Final-Project/README.md

 * Transform and prep data for Model

 3. LSTM Neural Network
-* Create the LSMT model
+* Create the LSTM model
 * Train the model
 * Test the model on the test set
 * View Results and verify accuracy